robmuh/robmuh.github.com/_posts/2014-12-16-jade-stylus-prepros.markdown

-It may seem backward, but teaching [Jade](http://jade-lang.com) and [Stylus](http://learnboost.github.io/stylus/) before teaching HTML and CSS is actually easier for students to grok &mdash; plus with [PrePros](http://prepros.io) and it's instant gratification students have so much more fun watching changes take place instantly before their eyes.
+It may seem backward, but teaching [Jade](http://jade-lang.com) and [Stylus](http://learnboost.github.io/stylus/) before teaching HTML and CSS is actually easier for students to grok &mdash; plus with [PrePros](http://prepros.io) and its instant gratification students have so much more fun watching changes take place instantly before their eyes.